mui/material-ui/docs/src/pages/components/dividers/dividers-pt.md

 ## Divisores de lista

-O divisor renderiza como um `<hr>` por padrão.
+The divider renders as an `<hr>` by default.
 Você pode salvar a renderização desse elemento DOM usando a propriedade `divider` no componente `ListItem`.

 {{"demo": "pages/components/dividers/ListDividers.js"}}

 ## Especificação HTML5

-Precisamos garantir que o `Divider` seja renderizado como `li` para corresponder à especificação HTML5.
+In a list, you should ensure the `Divider` is rendered as an `<li>` to match the HTML5 specification.
 Os exemplos abaixo mostram duas maneiras de conseguir isso.

 ## Divisores de inserção